sivasonaiv/my-notes/spark/streaming.md

   continuous Vs micro batch
   continuous - one record at a time micro-batch systems wait to accumulate small batches of input data (say, 500 ms’ worth), then process each batch in parallel using a distributed collection of tasks, similar to the execution of a batch job in Spark.
 Micro-batch systems can often achieve high throughput per node because they leverage the same optimizations as batch systems (e.g., vectorized processing), and do not incur any extra per-record overhead,

+Spark’s Streaming APIs -DStream API and structured streaming API

+Structured Streaming is also designed to make it easy to build end-to-end continuous applications using Apache Spark that combine streaming, batch, and interactive queries

+developers do not need to maintain a separate streaming version of their batch code

+Structured Streaming uses the existing structured APIs in Spark (DataFrames, Datasets, and SQL), meaning that all the operations you are familiar with there are supported.
+Users express a streaming computation in the same way they’d write a batch computation on static data